Hedron LogoAfternoon

 Tangible goodsYesGeneral merchandise.

-ServicesSomeProgramming, implementation, training not taxable if separately stated.
+ServicesSomeProgramming, setup, and implementation not taxable if separately stated.

-Shipping & deliveryYesTaxable when tied to taxable items.
+Shipping & deliveryYesTaxable when tied to taxable goods.

 Filing & Due Dates